Self care for women | Embracing Your Womanhood & Femininity

 Embrace your sensitivity & trust your Intuition

 Your ability to observe others' emotions and body language is an innate female survival instinct, women have adapted to pick up on these perceptions to protect themselves and their children.
-Your sensitivity, and ability to feel deeply is not a weakness but instead a powerful female instinct.
-Women tend to be more emotional and through that they can foster a deep intuition and can pick up on their surroundings and discern the needs of others better than their masculine counterparts.
-God gave us this ability for our own safety and so we can become better mothers.
-Don't suppress this innate quality, instead learn to harness it in a productive way.
-Allow yourself to feel deeply and be in tune with your emotional state.
+Your sensitivity, and ability to feel deeply is not a weakness but instead a powerful female instinct. our sensitivity is not a weakness.
+Many women carry a deep emotional awareness and intuition that helps them perceive the needs, emotions, and energy of the people around them.
+When nurtured in a healthy way, this sensitivity can become a source of wisdom, discernment, empathy, and connection.

 Femininity is not an elusive quality if you're a woman, it is your birthright.
 Even a society that is completely disconnected from God's design for womanhood can't fully prevent the expression of femininity.
 You may notice that a lot of these practices are about allowing and accepting our innate feminine qualities instead of suppressing them because even when we push away our nature as women, it can never be fully taken from us.
 Womanhood and femininity are not simply something that we have; but it's what we are at our core, it's what WE as women embody.